• Skip to primary navigation

 Why Some Firms Have A Revolving Door of Associates

 In our work as legal recruiters, we talk to candidates every day about job opportunities and what they seek in a new position.
 Many times we actively solicit attorneys with niche practice areas for specific client needs and there are some firms we call first – because we know that job satisfaction at certain firms is low and highly qualified associates are eager for a new opportunity.
-But there are some firms where the job satisfaction is so high that associates rarely want to leave and won’t even consider a new opportunity, no matter how great it is.

 “For me, it’s been the collaborative work environment and an excellent mentor.
 I also have flexibility in my work schedule.”